 This section studies the performance of \PropM for CS MRI reconstruction with spiral and radial sampling trajectories.
 Note that the experimental and algorithmic settings used here are similar to those in our previous work~\cite{hong2025CQNPMCSMRI}.
 For convenience, we briefly re-describe them in this paper.
 Then, we present the reconstruction results and study the convergence behavior of \PropM empirically.

 { \bf Experimental Settings:} The performance of \PropM are evaluated on both brain and knee MRI datasets.
 For the brain images, we used the dataset from~\cite{aggarwal2018modl}, which contains 360 training and 164 test images.
 For the knee images, we adopted the multi-coil knee dataset from the NYU fastMRI~\cite{zbontar2018fastmri}.
 The ESPIRiT algorithm~\cite{uecker2014espirit} was used to obtain the complex-valued images from the raw k-space data.
-All images were then resized to a uniform resolution of $256 \times 256$ and normalized such that the maximum magnitude was one.
-The network architecture proposed in~\cite{cohen2021has} with the addition of bias terms is used to construct $f(\uvx)$.
-The noisy images were generated by adding i.i.d.
-Gaussian noise with variance $1/255$ to the clean images.
-The network was trained using the mean squared error loss.
-We employed the ADAM optimizer~\cite{kingma2014adam} with an initial learning rate of $10^{-3}$, which was halved every $4,000$ iterations.
+All images were then resized to a uniform \MRcb{image size} of $256 \times 256$ and normalized such that the maximum magnitude was one.
+The network architecture proposed in~\cite{cohen2021has} with the addition of bias terms is used to construct $f(\uvx)$, \MRcb{see \Cref{fig:GDNNStructure}.
+The number of layers is set to six.
+Note that other neural network architectures can also be used to train the gradient-driven denoiser.
+The only requirement is that the nonlinear activation functions be differentiable.
+For example, Hurault et al. \cite{hurault2021gradient} used DRUNet by replacing the ReLU activations with ELU to construct $f(\uvx)$.} The noisy images were generated by adding i.i.d.
+Gaussian noise with variance $1/255$ to the clean images. \MRcb{The network was trained using the mean squared error loss.} We employed the ADAM optimizer~\cite{kingma2014adam} with an initial learning rate of $10^{-3}$, which was halved every $4,000$ iterations.
 Training was performed for a total of $18,000$ iterations with a batch size of $64$.
 Although we trained separate denoisers for the brain and knee datasets, different sampling trajectories used the same denoiser.